kelbrown-ops/Networking-sysadmin-labs/Linux_Server/02-SSH-connection-and-remote-access.md

 ## Overview

 In this lab, I established a remote connection to my Linux server using SSH from a Windows client machine.
+Due to issues with the native SSH command-line tool, I used PuTTY to successfully connect.

 ---